Dr. James Shuler

 Understand approach for transitioning patients who are already taking full μ-opioid agonists.

 Griffin KA.
 Clinical Use of Buprenorphine for Chronic Pain.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.